 Delicious, healthy and keto Brussels sprouts gratin is topped with shredded gruyere and pork rind panko, then baked until hot and bubbly.

 Gratins, in general, are proof of the genius of the French.
-You can take any vegetable, top it with a browned crust of melted cheese and buttery breadcrumbs, and it will magically turn VERY palatable.
+You can take any vegetable, top it with a browned crust of melted cheese and buttery breadcrumbs, and it will magically become quite enticing.